MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06b-content-understanding.md

     ![Screenshot of the results of using the document fields analzyer to analyze the Contoso invoice.](./media/contoso-invoice-analysis-document-fields.png)

 7. In the pane on the right where the extracted fields are displayed, view the **Result** tab to see the raw results in JSON.
 Identify the **analyzerID** field, which contains the type of analyzer used.
+You can find a list of prebuilt Content Understanding analyzers [here](https://learn.microsoft.com/azure/ai-services/content-understanding/concepts/prebuilt-analyzers).

      ![Screenshot of the JSON results of using the document analyzer on the invoice.](./media/content-understanding-layout-json.png)